benjaminwand/3d-printed-labial-pipe/README.md

 0.1 First attempt for pipes with 60mm diameter, made with tinkercad.com <br>
 0.2 Fully proportional pipe part as FreeCAD file <br>
 0.2.3 Bug fixes, mostly for cases of very narrow labium <br>
-0.3 Proportional FreeCAD file, with (along with the pipe) curved labium
+0.3 Proportional FreeCAD file, with (along with the pipe) curved labium <br>
+0.3.1 Curved labium pipe with minor bugfixes <br>
+0.4.1 creative approach that did not work <br>
+0.5 Back to straight labium, better proportions, especially for wide labium, and it is hollow in the ‘block’.
+Surprise: the labium doesn’t need to be at the end of the sounding tube in a flue

 ## Design thoughts
 I was pondering the design of flue pipes from wood and metal, and came to the conclusion that the design has a lot to do with the material.
 Wooden pipes are built angular because that is easier than woodturning, and metal pipes are made in a round shape because less soldering.
 So, what would be a good design for 3D-printing?
 Well, something with a flat base would be handy.
 But then, most 3D-printers can’t print large enough for most organ pipes, organ pipes get really large you know.
 So I decided to use tubes from the hardware store and only 3D-print the intricate part, therefore the 3D-printed organ pipes would be round.
 I made the outside hexagonal because that offers the best ratio of stablie vs. little space consuming.